 Why Advocacy is needed

-The way society responds to a person with a disability may mean that the person is:
+The way society responds to a person with intellectual disability may mean that the person is:

 - Seen to be less important and hold a lower status than other people in the community.